BBfight/Terrain--Vegetation-and-Visibility-Inference-from-Point-Cloud-Data/README.txt

     To identify ground points in the LAS files I used the software mcc-lidar, available at https://sourceforge.net/p/mcclidar/wiki/Home/

-    In each file the parameters required in input and what is given in output is described in details
+    In each file the parameters required in input and the output are described in details